wildducktheories/go-csv/README.md

 * csv-select - selects the specified fields from the header-prefixed, CSV input stream
 * uniquify - augments a partial key so that each record in the output stream has a unique natural key
 * surrogate-keys - augments the input stream so that each record in the output stream has a surrogate key derived from the MD5 sum of the natural key
+* csv-to-json - converts a CSV stream into a JSON stream.

 DOCUMENTATION
 =============